 A summary of the above topics

 A Tea Stall Paragraph for Class 12 & Class 10

 A tea stall is a common and crowded place where people gather to take tea and snacks.
 A tea stall can be seen in both villages and cities.
 It is seen in different places like railway stations, bus terminals, hospitals, markets, on the roadside etc. Usually, a tea stall opens very early in the morning and closes late at night.
 The furniture in a tea stall is a few chairs, tables, and benches.
 The tea is always prepared and hot cattle is always ready on the stove.
 The owner of a tea stall sits in a corner with a cashbox and customers pay the bill to him.
 There are one or two service boys who serve the prepared tea to the customers.
 Most of the time, the service boys are small in age.
 Biscuits, bananas, cakes, loaves of bread, cigarettes, betel leaf, etc. are sold as snacks in a tea stall.
 Sometimes, television and newspapers are kept in a tea stall for the customers.
 A tea stall is not a clean place but people gather here all the time.
 All types of people of different ages and classes come to a tea stall.
 They talk about different issues like current affairs, weather forecasts, politics, international issues, social problems, sports, and entertainment.
 Many people come to a tea stall just for passing leisure time over a cup of tea.
 Sometimes the people in a tea stall put up a storm over a cup of tea.
 Village people also watch television in a tea stall and discuss village politics.
 A tea stall is an important place because people can share their ideas here.
 It is a place for social gatherings and refreshments.
 So, a tea stall is an enjoyable place for general people.

 This paragraph is applicable for students of Class 9, 10, 11 and 12.
-The students of JSC and other classes can also practise it.
+The students of JSC and other classes can also practice it.